-It is not uncommon for a business to move every so often to manage growth or negotiate a better lease, but before a decision is made it is important to consult with an experienced IT support company who can help mitigate unexpected sunk capital infrastructure costs.
+It is not uncommon for a business to move every so often to manage growth or negotiate a better lease, but before a decision is made it is important to consult with an experienced IT service & support company who can help mitigate unexpected sunk capital infrastructure costs.
 Depending on the size of the business, and the type of work required, these surprise costs can exceed ten-thousand dollars.
 It is not uncommon for the Sea to Sky team to receive a call from a new client who requires an emergency quote for network cabling or general relocation consulting and liaison support.
 For that reason, we created this document.
 Here are some tips to help avoid this situation during your business’s relocation.

 Sea to Sky Network Solutions suggests a 2-3 month window to plan an office move.
 This will afford enough time to methodically review the options available to the business and find a new office space that meets all needs and budget.
 Each client requires different levels of support; therefore, we will cover the most common consideration, including cabling, internet connectivity, and business continuity.

 Note: This list is not exhaustive.
 A Sea to Sky Network Solutions technical support representative should be consulted before information found in this article is acted upon.